EdWorld Internet Topics

 About the Author

 Howard Seeman, Ph.D. is Professor Emeritus of Education at City University of New York, Lehman College.
 He has taught classroom management, educational psychology, course-content methods, and has supervised teachers since 1970.
-His book, Preventing Classroom Discipline Problems; A Classroom Management Handbook, with its companion training video and CD is used in more than 400 school districts in the United States, and in more than 30 other countries.
+His book, Preventing Classroom Discipline Problems; A Classroom Management Handbook, with its companion training video and CD, is used in more than 400 school districts.
 He also has published in professional journals more than 20 articles on education, has been the keynote speaker at many national education conferences, and has given more than 50 workshops throughout the United States on such topics as classroom management, prevention of disruptive behavior, and emotional education.
-He was a visiting professor in Japan from 1990 to 1992.

 Prior to becoming a professor and consultant, Dr. Seeman was a camp director, co-directed a camp for emotionally disturbed children, worked in children's shelters, and taught in New York City public schools as a licensed substitute teacher, and was a full-time high school English and social studies teacher.